 Whether you're using your pool for fitness, to tan or to keep the kids entertained during isolation, we recommend consulting a pool professional to sufficiently sanitise your water to ensure the virus that activates COVID-19 does not spread while swimming.

 According to the Center for Disease Control (CDC), there's no evidence that COVID-19 can be transmitted through pools when they are properly operated, maintained and disinfected.
 So, keeping pool water safe to swim in is more important than ever, and there's no better person to adjust your pool water than your local pool man.

 If you already rely on a pool professional to keep your pool in tip-top shape, the good news is that the vast majority of pool professionals are continuing to service pools to ensure they stay sanitary and clean during this time.
 If, however, you're in search of a local pool expert, you can use our Dealer Locator to connect with the one nearest you.

 If you've never worked with pool services, there are several questions you should ask to make sure you find a good fit for your needs and lifestyle.

 Skimmer baskets, ladders, automatic cleaners, and any other detachable pool equipment are removed from the pool for the winter and stored in a safe, dry place.
 Wiring and connections used for bonding and grounding should be handled with care.

-And counting on a trained pool pro to monitor and replace ageing equipment, which should only be done by a licensed and experienced pool professional, is key to avoid damaging your pool system.
+Counting on a trained pool pro to monitor and replace ageing equipment, which should only be done by a licensed and experienced pool professional, is key to avoiding damaging your pool system.

 Once you understand what's included in your routine pool service, you'll be able to weigh the cost better.
 A company that adds chemicals and checks the skimmer should cost less than a company that also sweeps the pool and services or replaces equipment.
 Remember, you're paying a professional to ensure your investment is protected and your pool is safe for swimming.